duointeractive/media-nommer/doc_src/source/installation.rst

 * You are running a flavor of Linux, BSD, Mac OS, or something POSIX compatible.
   While Windows support is achievable, it's not something we currently have the resources to maintain (any takers?).
-* You have Python_ 2.5 or later.
-Python_ 2.6 or 2.7 is preferred.
+* You have Python_ 2.y or later.
+Python_ 2.7 is preferred.
 Python_ 3.x is
   not currently supported.
-* You have an `Amazon AWS`_ account, and can create or destroy S3_ buckets.
+* You have an `Amazon AWS`_ account, and can create S3_ buckets.

 Requirements
 ------------

 * Some flavor of Linux, Unix, BSD, Mac OS, or POSIX compliant OS.
-* Python_ 2.5 or higher, Python_ 2.6 or 2.7 recommended.
+* Python_ 2.6 or higher, with Python 2.7 recommended.
 Python_ 3.x is not
   supported (yet).

 Installing